thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 ### Reset infrastructure

-If you for some reason need to clear the contents of your database and you want to reinitialise it, delete the `misc/pg_data` folder and delete the postgres docker container.
-After that the next `infrastructure:up` command will start up as it would the first time.
+If you for some reason need to clear the contents of your database and you want to reinitialise it, run `infrastructure:down`.
+After that, the next `infrastructure:up` command will start up as it would the first time.

-If you would like to clear your redis cache and reinitialise it, delete the `misc/cache_conf` and the `misc/cache_data` folders and delete the cache docker container.
+If you would like to clear your Redis cache and reinitialise it, delete the `misc/cache_conf` and the `misc/cache_data` folders and delete the cache docker container.

-If you would like to clear your redis queue and reinitialise it, delete the `misc/queue_conf` and the `misc/queue_data` folders and delete the queue docker container.
+If you would like to clear your Redis queue and reinitialise it, delete the `misc/queue_conf` and the `misc/queue_data` folders and delete the queue docker container.

 ### Production build